Pete Coors: Career

 Coors has worked all of his life in various positions at his family's firm, the Coors Brewing Company.

 In 1993, Coors became vice chairman and CEO of the company, and in 2002, he was named chairman of Coors Brewing Company and Adolph Coors Company.
 In 2004, according to the Rocky Mountain News, Coors "made $332,402 in salary and a $296,917 bonus as chairman of Adolph Coors.
 He also received 125,000 stock options with a potential value of $13 million".
 He stepped down temporarily from these positions in 2004 to run for the US Senate.
 After the 2005 merger with Molson, Coors became a Class A Director in the newly formed Molson Coors Brewing Company.

 On May 7, 2018, Coors wrote an open letter criticizing the hostility toward "Big Beer," i.e., large brewing companies, at a Craft Brewers Conference sponsored by the Brewers Association.
 "The leadership of the Brewers Association does a great disservice to the entire beer value chain by attempting to pit one part of the industry against another," he charged.

-In a May 14, 2018 opinion piece for the Wall Street Journal, Coors urged President Trump, whom he respects, to put an end to the Midwest Premium, a "mysterious fee" added to aluminum orders in the U.S. "It is time to fix this mess and end the premium once and for all," he wrote.
+In a May 14, 2018 opinion piece for the Wall Street Journal, Coors urged President Trump to put an end to the Midwest Premium, a "mysterious fee" added to aluminum orders in the U.S. "It is time to fix this mess and end the premium once and for all," he wrote.
 "A private solution would be best — one crafted by producers, buyers, market makers and customers like Molson Coors.
 Let us forge a new deal on aluminum, to the benefit of a hundred million fans of the most American of beverages.
 President Trump, are you with us?"

 At the end of 2019, Coors retired from his role as the company's chief customer relations officer.
 He remains a company ambassador.